-For Tutors to be able to concentrate fully on their own and their Trainees performance they need to exclude everything that is not relevant to the task.
+For Group Tutors to be able to concentrate fully on their own and their Trainees performance they need to exclude everything that is not relevant to the task.
 If this sounds difficult, it is.
 In fact, most people can only concentrate fully for about 20 minutes at a time and even then we miss a great deal because we can only see so much.

-So we do not see everything and the things we do see may not register; we look but we do not see.
+So, we do not see everything and the things we do see may not register; we look but we do not see.
 Our brains, supported by past experiences, will deal with the majority of problems and it is only where the situation overwhelms us that problems occur.
-This overload situation is more likely when trainees are learning something new or when the Tutor is looking at the needs of the Trainee as well as their own.
+This overload situation is more likely when Trainees are learning something new or when the Tutor is looking at the needs of the Trainee as well as their own.

-When tutoring, Tutors will need to focus their attention on the tutoring and safety needs of their trainees and to intervene when necessary.
-This added responsibility means that Tutors must take care to be aware of the possible onset of mental fatigue particularly when starting to tutor others.
-The Tutor will need to structure sessions so that concentration remains high.
+When tutoring, Group Tutors will need to focus their attention on the tutoring and safety needs of the trainees and intervene when necessary.
+This added responsibility means that Group Tutors must take care to be aware of the possible onset of mental fatigue, particularly when starting to tutor others.
+The Advanced Tutor will need to structure sessions so that Group Tutors are aware of how to give information and tutor in a reasonable time frame.

-What does intervening mean?
-An example may be where a Tutor sees the trainee taking a position on approach to a bend that is not the best for safety, stability or view.
-Seeing that fault develop more than once should nudge the Tutor to applying remedial advice and tutoring fairly soon.
-This is because the approach through the bend may be compromising safety, or raising the risk.
+What does intervention mean?
+An example may be where a Group Tutor sees the trainee taking a position on approach to a bend that is not the best for safety, stability or sightlines.
+Seeing that fault develop more than once should nudge the Group Tutor to applying remedial advice and training fairly soon.
+This is because such a bend approach position may compromise and increase risk.

 Bends are where most road users have accidents, in single vehicle crashes.
 Bends, along with junctions, are high risk areas for a driver and where the risk is raised, steps must be taken fairly quickly.
-Failing to do this will lead a trainee to 'learning' that an unsafe action is alright, because nothing went wrong.
-That is not good teaching.
+Failing to do this will lead a trainee to 'learning' that an unsafe action is safe, because nothing went wrong.
+This would not be a good learning platform.

-Defensive Thinking and Systematic Motoring/Motorcycling
+Defensive Thinking and Systematic Driving

 Defensive driving is the art of avoiding preventable crashes.
 Defensive motorists should be able to anticipate and control situations to reduce their crash risk.
-It is a deliberate, skilful and responsible technique admired by others, and is the standard a Tutor should aim to demonstrate to Trainees.
-It involves aspects such as the Tutor's attitude, observing and analysing the obvious and not so obvious road and traffic conditions, developing a plan to deal with the situations and safely implementing that plan.
+It is a deliberate, skilful and responsible technique and is the standard a Tutor should aim to demonstrate to Trainees.
+It involves aspects such as the Tutors attitude, observing and analysing the obvious and not so obvious road and traffic conditions, developing a plan to deal with the situations and safely implementing that plan.

-The System is a proven method of defensive driving that is safe and efficient.
+The System is a proven method of defensive motoring that is safe and efficient.
 It ensures that we approach the various traffic and road conditions in a logical, safe, consistent and efficient manner.
-It is a continuous, flexible and dynamic process that should enable you to remain in calm control and your progress will be efficient, unobtrusive and safe - the characteristics of a skilled driver and the ideal outcome of an advanced course.
+It is a continuous, flexible and dynamic process that should enable the driver to remain in calm control.
+Progress will be efficient, unobtrusive and safe - the characteristics of a skilled driver and the ideal outcome of an advanced course.